turbot/steampipe-plugin-sdk/design/rate_limiters.md

 			Name:       "connection-region-service",
 			BucketSize: 10,
 			FillRate:   50,
-			Scope:     []string{"region", "connection", "servive"},
+			Scope:     []string{"region", "connection", "service"},
 			Where:      "service = 's3'",
 			},
 		},
 ```

 ### HCL Definition
-Plugin rate limiters may be define in HCL in an `.spc` file in the config folder.
+Plugin rate limiters may be defined in HCL in an `.spc` file in the config folder.
 If a limiter has the same name as one defined in the plugin it will override it, if not, a new limiter is defined.

 Rate limiters for a plugin are defined in `plugin` blocks: